tSchinas/tschinas.github.io/_pages/summitsprint.md

 feature_row0:
   - image_path: /assets/images/summitsprint0.jpg
     title: "<b>System Design</b>"
-    excerpt: "<p align=justify>I took on the role of system designer on this project.
+    excerpt: "<p>I took on the role of system designer on this project.
 After the team had decided which mechanics to include in the game, I began designing the underlying systems that would support those mechanics.
 The main system I will highlight here is the \"stamina\" system, which eventually would come to be called the chalk system.</p>"
 gallery0:
   - url: /assets/images/SummitSprint_Chalkbags.png
     image_path: /assets/images/SummitSprint_Chalkbags.png